Horticultural & Management

 Sponsor: Citrus Research and Development Foundation

 A transgenic test site has been prepared at the USDA/ARS USHRL Picos Farm in Ft.
 Pierce, to support HLB/ACP/Citrus Canker resistance screening for the citrus research community.
 There are numerous experiments in place at this site where HLB, ACP, and citrus canker are widespread.
-The first trees have been in place for more than twenty-one months.
+The first trees have been in place for more than two years.
 Dr. Jude Grosser of UF has provided 550 transgenic citrus plants expressing genes expected to provide HLB/canker resistance, which have been planted in the test site.
 Dr. Grosser planted an additional 89 trees including preinoculated trees of sweet orange on a complex tetraploid rootstock that appeared to confer HLB resistance in an earlier test.
-USHRL has a permit approved from APHIS to conduct field trials of their transgenic plants at this site, with several hundred transgenic rootstocks in place: Dr. Kim Bowman has planted several hundred rootstock genotypes transformed with the antimicrobial peptide D4E1.
-An MTA is in place to permit planting of Texas A&M defensin transgenics produced by Erik Mirkov and his trees expressing the snow-drop Lectin (to suppress ACP) are now on the Stover permit.
-Information has been provided to complete the permit application by Eliezer Louzada of Texas A&M to plant his transgenics which have altered Ca metabolism to target canker, HLB and other diseases.
+Dr. Kim Bowman has planted several hundred rootstock genotypes transformed with the antimicrobial peptide D4E1.
+Texas A&M Anti-ACP transgenics produced by Erik Mirkov and expressing the snow-drop Lectin (to suppress ACP) have been planted along with 150 sweet orange transgenics from USDA expressing the garlic lectin.
+Eliezer Louzada of Texas A&M has permission to plant his transgenics on this site, which have altered Ca metabolism to target canker, HLB and other diseases.
 More than 120 citranges, from a well-characterized mapping population, and other trifoliate hybrids (+ sweet orange standards) have been planted in a replicated trial in collaboration with Fred Gmitter of UF and Mikeal Roose of UCRiverside.
 Plants will be monitored for CLas development and HLB symptoms.
 Data from this trial should provide information on markers and perhaps genes associated with HLB resistance, for use in transgenic and conventional breeding.
+Dr. Roose has completed initial genotyping on a sample of the test material using a “genotyping by sequencing” approach.
 Additional plantings are welcome from the research community.

 How the efficiency of HLB transmission by psyllids varies depending on the stage of infection and plant development